-All stock status indicators for 2017 are at, or near, their respective reference levels that indicate high exploitation rates (Figure 1).
-Initially, the total purse-seine catch of bigeye in all set types declined from its high level in 2000, which was driven by favorable environmental conditions, then increased from 2002 to 2006, and has been generally declining since then.
-The catch-per-day-fished (CPDF) of bigeye in floating-object sets has generally declined over the 18-year period, and was at the lower reference level in 2017.
+All stock status indicators for 2018, except catch, are at, or near, their respective reference levels that indicate high exploitation rates (Figure 1).
+Initially, the total purse-seine catch of bigeye in all set types declined from its high level in 2000, which was driven by favorable environmental conditions, then increased from 2002 to 2006, and has been generally declining since then, except that catch increased to its average level in 2018.
+The catch-per-day-fished (CPDF) of bigeye in floating-object sets has generally declined over the 19-year period, and was at the lower reference level in 2018.
 The capacity of the purse-seine fleet, adjusted for the proportion of the year when the fishery is closed, has fluctuated since 2000, but has increased in recent years, and is now at the upper reference level.
-Both the number of floating-object sets and the number of days fished in such sets generally increased during the entire period, and in 2017 were, respectively, at and above the upper reference level, while the average weight of bigeye in the catch has generally been declining, and was at the lower reference level in 2017.
+Both the number of floating-object sets and the number of days fished in such sets generally increased during the entire period, and in 2018 were above the upper reference level, while the average weight of bigeye in the catch has generally been declining and has been at the lower reference level since 2015.

-2. INVESTIGATION OF THE RELATIONSHIP BETWEEN DAYS FISHED AND NUMBER OF SETS
+3. INVESTIGATION OF THE RELATIONSHIP BETWEEN DAYS FISHED AND NUMBER OF SETS

-The number of days fished by set type is not readily available, since a vessel can make several set types in the same day, and has to be estimated using the "complicated" method (Maunder and Watters 2003), which is also used to develop the indices of relative abundance based on purse-seine catch per unit of effort (CPUE) used in the stock assessments.
+The number of days fished by set type is not easy to determine, since a vessel can make several set types in the same day, and has to be estimated using the multiple regression method (Maunder and Waters 2003), which is also used to develop the indices of relative abundance based on purse-seine catch per unit of effort (CPUE) used in the stock assessments.
 This method fits a linear regression model to days fished and the number of sets by set type, and uses the estimated coefficients to determine the number of days to assign per set for each set type.
-There is a high correlation between the number of days fished assigned to the floating-object fishery by this method and the number of floating-object sets (Figure 1, bottom left and middle left panels).
+There is a high correlation between the number of days fished assigned to the floating-object fishery by this method and the number of floating-object sets (Figure 1).
 Therefore, we investigated the relationship between the number of days fished and the number of floating-object sets.